 Walking Down Another Street

-If you could relate to the poem in Part I about falling in the same hole over and over again, it’s important to think about what ‘walking down another street’ really looks like.
-(CLICK HERE IF YOU MISSED THE “OTHER STREET” REFERENCE IN PART I Groundhog’s Day Post).
+If you could relate to the poem in Part I about falling in the same hole over and over again, it’s important to think about what “walking down another street” really looks like.
+(CLICK HERE IF YOU MISSED THE “OTHER STREET” REFERENCE IN PART I Groundhog Day Post.
+It shares a classic poem about climbing out of the deep holes you keep falling into in your life!!!.

 SHE IS TRULY WALKING DOWN ANOTHER STREET.

-Maybe you have come to understand cognitively how it is all an “inside job,”but when you really USE the things that upset you to find out how you are doing to yourself and others what you thought was being done to you, you can make new choices that are outside what most folks imagine:
+Maybe you’ve come to understand cognitively how it is all an “inside job,” but when you really USE the things that upset you to find out how you are doing to yourself and others what you thought was being done to you, you can make new choices that are outside what most folks imagine:

 - Nor does it mean turning on the part of you that can’t do it any better because of what you are believing.